Pacman Percolation and the Glass Transition

 \section{Reverse percolation}

 Looking for a geometrical interpretation of the relaxation process, we were inspired by the analogy with chemical gels.
 The mechanical rigidity of chemical gels, in fact, arises from a percolating network of polymers which acts as a backbone in a liquid media.
 Since the bond of such network are of a chemical nature, relaxation cannot spontaneously occur and the system is solid at any time-scale.
 However relaxation may be induced by external factors, such as diffusing enzymes able to cut the bonds they meet \cite{Abete,Sidoravicius}: in this case, the system stays solid until the network survives, but it relaxes and becomes liquid at larger time-scales, when the network disappears.
-In our case the glass former may be though as rigid on time-scales smaller than the relaxation time, $\tau$.
+Similar features have been also found for the stress-bearing network of contact forces in jammed granular materials \cite{PM, PRE, GM}.
+In the present case the glass former may be though as rigid on time-scales smaller than the relaxation time, $\tau$.
 We suppose that during this time a percolating cluster of persistent particles plays the role of the physical backbone in gels; here the bonds are of a dynamical kind, i.e. we consider that two particles $i$ and $j$ are bonded in the interval $[0,t]$ if they are nearest neighbours and persistent in this time interval.
 Defects, instead, play the role of enzymes and progressively destroy the cluster.
 A reverse dynamical percolation transition is expected for time-scales of the order of the relaxation time.
 In fact, as the absence of the percolating cluster leads to the loss of rigidity, we expect that this transition is related to the relaxation process.

 Data shown in Fig. \ref{fig:rho85} confirm our hipotesys.
 For density, beyond the onset of glassy dinamics, a cluster of persistent particles always spans the system at short times.
 We indicate with $P(t)$ its strength, i.e. the density of persistent particles belonging to such cluster. $\langle P(t) \rangle$ vanishes at a time $t_{per}$ which is found to scale with the relaxation times, $\tau$, as the density increases (Fig. \ref{fig:rho85}, inset).